agiertli/rhte-camelk-user-repository/README.md

 ### Intro

 `camel-k` is a cloud native integration framework.
 It builds on top of camel, quarkus and targets Cloud (kubernetes, OpenShift) as its target runtime. `camel-k` comes with `kamel` cli tool which enables developer to deploy integration onto cloud.
 By default, `kamel` requires cloud access.
 But what if you are in early stages of development and you just want to test your integration locally?
-What if the components you want to integrate with, are not deploy yet onto cloud?
+What if the components you want to integrate with, are not yet available in the cloud platform?

 There are two options how to develop integration locally without depending on cloud access: